Home » Blog » Technology » Email Spoofing, Inspection, and Protection Against It!

 Calendar

-Email Spoofing is a deceptive attempt where changes in the sender’s address and other header components are done in order to misinterpret origin of the message.
+Email Spoofing is a deceptive attempt where changes in the sender’s address and other header components are done to misinterpret the origin of the message.
 This technique is generally adopted by spammers as an attempt to make a message being opened by the recipient or even respond to it with the intention of information theft.
-For example: Emails appearing to have come from a legitimate institution like bank asking to login to account.
+For example: Emails appear to have come from a legitimate institution like a bank asking to log in to an account.

-You know your email has been spoofed when you receive a fake email (spoofed email) from spammer, it might contain a link to spoofed website which can be of online-banking service.
-The false website appears to be similar like the original one and prompts for account login details (the username and password).
-When you enter he information, an error like “Website is Unavailable” will be reverted and during this course of time, the spammer will dishonestly steal the confidential information for illegal profits.
+You will know your email has been spoofed when you receive a fake email (spoofed email) from the spammer.
+It might contain a link to a spoofed website, for example, an online banking service.
+The false website appears to be similar to the original one and prompts for account login details (the username and password).
+When you enter the information, an error like “Website is Unavailable” will be reverted and during this course of time, the spammer will dishonestly steal the confidential information for illegal profits.

 Why Email Spoofing is Easy for Spammers?